zed-industries/docs/general/telemetry.md

 ### Diagnostics

 Diagnostic events include debug information (stack traces) from crash reports.
 Reports are sent on the first application launch after the crash occurred.
-We've built dashboards that allow us to visualize how frequently users are running into issues and to assess the severity of the issue.
+We've built dashboards that allow us to visualize the frequency and severity of issues experienced by users.
 Having these reports sent automatically allows us to begin implementing fixes without the user needing to file a report in our issue tracker.
 The plots in the dashboards also give us an informal measurement of the stability of Zed.

 When a panic occurs, the following data is sent: